 Firstly, I’ll help you find Cardiff Reef surf spot by sharing some quick directions.

 Cardiff Reef surf spot is easy to get to.
 It’s located right on the Coast Highway in Cardiff by the Sea (a community of Encinitas).
 The wave itself is located just South of popular landmark – the Cardiff Kook!

 Punch in Cardiff State Beach into your smartphone which will take you to the main beach break.

 Firstly, you will see a large sign for the lot as pictured above.
 Next, pull into the lot to park for surfing Cardiff Reef.

 Fortunately, it’s a large lot.
 However, it still gets full on a nice sunny day and you have to pay to park.
 If it’s full or you prefer not to pay, you will be able to find street parking along Coast Highway.

-Note: The lot gate does not open until 7am so for those surfing Cardiff Reef at dawn patrol, you will have to park on the street.
+Note: The lot gate does not open until 7am so for those surfing Cardiff Reef at dawn patrol, you will have to park on the Coast Highway.

 Once you are parked; suit up and enjoy some Cardiff Reef surfing!